 Summary:

-This project will develop the measurement science and standards to enable advancements in planning by robots in scenarios relevant to manufacturing, starting with kitting and aiming towards assembly.
+This project will aid in the development of measurement science and standards to enable advancements in planning by robots in scenarios relevant to manufacturing, starting with kitting and aiming towards assembly.
 Plans enable a robot to change its actions to deal with uncertainty in its environment and to rapidly switch to new tasks.
 Plans are based on models of the current environment, predictions about the future, and a priori knowledge of causal relationships between current actions and results.
 The breadth and usability of knowledge in these models is one of the main factors that constrains the flexibility and performance of manufacturing planning systems.
 Currently, there is no accepted standardized way to represent this knowledge, to reason with this knowledge, or to measure the performance of these systems.

 Approvals: